xiejia1995/MakingFullText/README.md

 python scripts on using PaddleOCR

 #### word_frequency
-a simple python scipt to see the word frequency in a txt, to apply it, see [here]("#4.1")
+a simple python script to see the word frequency of texts, to apply it, see [here]("#4.1")

 ## Distant reading
 Distant reading is conducted by machine, different from manually close reading.